What do you mean by Cinnamon?

 10 impressive health benefits of cinnamon

-- Antioxidant: It has an adequate amount of antioxidants named polyphenols, which protects the body from free radicals thus good to fight off diseases.
+- Antioxidant: It has an adequate amount of antioxidants named polyphenols, which protect the body from free radicals and are thus good for fighting off diseases.

 - Hair health: The superfood spice is also widely used in the cosmetic industry for fragrant hair washes and bath powders.

-- Skin glowing: The application of pastes on the face helps to minimize the impact of depigmentation.
+- Skin glowing: The application of pastes on the face helps to minimise the impact of depigmentation.
 However, it should be washed immediately (within 2 minutes) as it irritates the skin.

 - Penile erection: The massage of cinnamon oil on the penile region helps to treat penile erection dysfunction.

-- Reduce insulin resistance: The use of medicinal spice dramatically reduces insulin resistance, thus good for type 2 diabetes thus increase insulin sensitivity.
+- Reduce insulin resistance: The use of medicinal spice dramatically reduces insulin resistance, thus being good for type 2 diabetes and increasing insulin sensitivity.

-- Anti-diabetic effect: It is useful in lowering blood sugar.
-It has been found that it decreases the amount of sugar that enters into your blood just after the meal because of interference with digestive enzymes.
+- Anti-diabetic effect: It helps lower blood sugar.
+It has been found that it decreases the amount of sugar that enters your blood just after the meal because of interference with digestive enzymes.

-- Teeth pain: Cinnamon oil is good to treat teeth pain.
+- Teeth pain: Cinnamon oil is good for treating teeth pain.
 For this, soak the cotton swab in cinnamon oil and place it in the dental cavities.
-It not only reduces the pain but also minimizes the infection.
-Chewing of cinnamon is also good to strengthen the teeth, refreshes the mouth, and overcome bad breathe.
+It not only reduces the pain but also minimises the infection.
+Chewing cinnamon is also suitable for strengthening the teeth, refreshing the mouth, and overcoming bad breath.

-- Menstrual bleeding: The use of cinnamon with Ashokarishta ensures to curb heavy menstrual bleeding.
+- Menstrual bleeding: The use of cinnamon with Ashokarishta ensures to curb of heavy menstrual bleeding.

-- Neurodegenerative diseases: A study was conducted in mice wherein it was found cinnamon helped protect neurons and improved motor function.
+- Neurodegenerative diseases: A study was conducted in mice where cinnamon helped protect neurons and improve motor function.
 Thus, it helps to fight Alzheimer’s.

 - Joint pain: The regular massage of cinnamon oil on joints helps to relieve pain and swelling in these areas.

-- Voice clarity: The decoction of cinnamon, coriander seeds, and dried ginger when taken 2tbsp, 3 times daily is helpful to treat hoarseness of voice.
-It is also effective in case of cough, asthma, and pleurisy.
+- Voice clarity: The decoction of cinnamon, coriander seeds, and dried ginger, when taken 2 tbsp, three times daily, is helpful to treat hoarseness of voice.
+It is also effective in cases of cough, asthma, and pleurisy.

-- Cough remedy: The decoction of cinnamon and Piper longum if taken 3 tbsp, 3 times daily is helpful in relieving cough especially due to Kapha.
+- Cough remedy: The decoction of cinnamon and Piper longum if taken 3 tbsp, three times daily, helps relieve cough, mainly due to Kapha.

-- Dysentery: Take the mix of cinnamon powder, Shorea robusta, and the pulp of raw Aegle marmelos fruits in 1: 1:12 proportions.
-Take this mixture 1tbsp, 3 times daily along with curd and little jaggery.
-It helps to abate dysentery.
+- Dysentery: Mix cinnamon powder, Shorea robusta, and the pulp of raw Aegle marmelos fruits in 1 1:12 proportions.
+Take this mixture of 1 tbsp thrice daily, with curd and a little jaggery.
+It helps to decrease dysentery.

 - Anti-cancerous: It has been studied that cinnamon is used in the prevention and treatment of cancer.